World Museum: Ethnology

 The ethnology collection at World Museum ranks among the top six collections in the country.
 The four main areas represented are: Africa, the Americas, Oceania and Asia.
+A late addition to the Japanese collections is the netsuke collection from the Swedish businessman Jonas Goro Gadelius.
 The exhibition includes interactive displays.

 Natural history

 In the Natural World area can be seen a range of exhibits, including live colonies of insects and historic zoological and botanical exhibits.
 Visitors can examine the collections up close in the award-winning Clore Natural History Centre, where there are interactive displays.

 World Museum's natural history collection is divided into the Botany, Entomology and other Invertebrates, Geology and Vertebrate Zoology collections.

 Vertebrate zoology

-The 13th Earl of Derby founded the original museum with a major donation of zoological specimens in 1851, including many rare and 'type' specimens, the ones that act as standards for the species.
-This collection was vastly increased with the purchase of Canon Henry Baker Tristram's collection of birds in 1896.There also specimens of several extinct species housed in the museum, including the Liverpool pigeon, the great auk (an egg), the Falkland Islands wolf, the South Island piopio, the Lord Howe swamphen, the dodo, the long-tailed hopping mouse and the thylacine.The museum had extensive public galleries containing vertebrate taxidermy specimens, but these were lost when during the air raids of May 1941 the building was completely destroyed by fire.
+The 13th Earl of Derby founded the original museum with a major donation of zoological specimens in 1851, including many rare and 'type' specimens, the ones that act as standards for the species, animals that died in the Knowsley menagerie, and specimens purchased at major sales (e.g. Leverian collection).
+The vertebrate zoology collection was vastly increased with the purchase of Canon Henry Baker Tristram's collection of birds in 1896.

+The reserve collection includes animals from famous naturalists such as Charles Darwin, Alfred Russel Wallace, John James Audubon, William Thomas March, John Whitehead and Stamford Raffles, transfers from other museums (Selangor Museum, India Museum), circuses (Barnum and Bailey) and zoos (Southport Zoological Gardens, Chester Zoo); and collections from the museum's expeditions.

+There also specimens of several extinct species housed in the museum, including the Liverpool pigeon, the great auk (an egg), the Falkland Islands wolf, the South Island piopio, the Lord Howe swamphen, the Passenger pigeon, the dodo, the Pink-headed duck, the Norfolk kākā, the Stephens Island wren, the Bushwren, the Carolina Parakeet, the Cuban Macaw, the long-tailed hopping mouse and the thylacine.

+The museum had extensive public galleries containing vertebrate taxidermy specimens, but these were lost when during the air raids of May 1941 the building was completely destroyed by fire.
+Some mammal specimens from the original 13th Earl of Derby collection did survive, along with most of the cabinet bird skins.
 The galleries featured an exhibition of British mammals, amphibians and reptiles, with several cases imaged in 1932.

 The British Birds Gallery featured 131 cases, with several cases imaged between 1914 and 1932.
 These were the work of taxidermist Mr. J. W. Cutmore who would later produce a series of well-known dioramas at Norwich Museum.

+The current natural history gallery is called Endangered Planet and features a limited number of taxidermy vertebrates in four diorama representing biomes, savanna, tropical rainforest, taiga, tundra.
+The gallery can be visited virtually.